-Cranio-Fascial Dynamics - Ref 162JH - Draft Transcript with Jon Howat 5th May 2021 TRANSCRIPT Please note, this is not a verbatim transcript: - Some elements (repetition or time-sensitive material for example) may have been removed - In some cases, related material may have been grouped out of chronological sequence. - The text may have been altered slightly for clarity. - Capitalisation and punctuation may be erratic... - There may be errors in transcription.
+Cranio-Fascial Dynamics - Ref 162JH with Jon Howet 5th May 2021 TRANSCRIPT Please note, this is not a verbatim transcript: - Some elements (repetition or time-sensitive material for example) may have been removed - In some cases, related material may have been grouped out of chronological sequence. - The text may have been altered slightly for clarity. - Capitalisation and punctuation may be erratic... - There may be errors in transcription.
 If something appears odd, please refer to the recording itself (and let us know, so that we can correct the text!)
-I'm talking to John Howat.
-Now John was introduced to us by one of our members, Sam Pinkerton, for which we're very grateful, Sam, I hope you're watching.
-John is a chiropractor trained at what I'm told is the first and oldest chiropractic college in the states in Iowa, the Palmer College.
-But you're actually I believe, John, you're a native of what is now Zimbabwe.
-Are you not?
-Jon Howat That is correct.
+I'm talking to Jon Howet.
+Now Jon was introduced to us by one of our members, Sam Pinkerton, for which we're very grateful, Sam, I hope you're watching.
+Jon is a chiropractor trained at what I'm told is the first and oldest chiropractic college in the States, in Iowa, the Palmer College.
+But you're actually, I believe, Jon, you're a native of what is now Zimbabwe, are you not?
+Jon Howet That is correct.
 Yes.

 Steven Bruce

 Yeah.
-And you know, we live in this country, mid 80s.
+And you came over to this country mid-80s, I think?

-Jon Howat
+Jon Howet

-I think we left in 1984.
-Yeah.
+We left in 1984, yeah.